henry-oberholtzer/tic-tac-toe/README.md

 Code: newGame.winCheck();
 Expected Result: true, "X"

-#### Describe Turn Taking
+#### Describe takeTurn()

 Test: It will create a function that first retrieves the value of the toggle.
 Code: takeTurn();
+Expected Result: "X";

+Test: takeTurn will accept a value from 0-8 and return the value and a value of the toggle.
+Code: takeTurn(3)
-Expected Result: "X"
+Expected Result: 3, "X";

-Test: takeTurn will retrive the value
+Test: takeTurn will pass the value from 0-8 and the value of toggle to moveInput(location, player);
+Code: takeTurn(5)
+Expected Action: moveInput(5, "O");

+Test: takeTurn will call winCheck on the game object
+Code: takeTurn(5)
+Expected Action: newGame.winCheck();

+Test: If winCheck returns true, take turn returns winner value;
+Code: takeTurn(7);
+Expected result: "X"

+Test: If winCheck returns false, calls toggle, no return to user;
+Code: takeTurn(7);
+Expected result: toggle() changes